mono/monodevelop/monodevelop/README.md

 ```

 If you subsequently make changes to the add-in, you will need to `build-and-install-debug.bat` again and restart MonoDevelop/Xamarin Studio.

-### Using the ASP.NET MVC 4 Template

-On Windows, you need to install ASP.NET MVC 4 from [here](http://www.microsoft.com/en-us/download/details.aspx?id=30683).
-You can then create a project from the template, build it, and run.

-On Mac and Linux the template uses nuget to bring in the ASP.NET MVC 4 core DLLs.

 ### Can't get it to work?